 On February 22, 2024, the Company formed its wholly owned Delaware subsidiary, Celle Corp., to hold certain assets of Cryo-Cell not directly associated with the recurring revenue stream from privately banked, umbilical cord blood specimens.
-The Duke License Agreement has been transferred to Celle Corp. and other assets and liabilities were expected to be transferred to Cell Corp. in connection therewith.
+The Duke License Agreement has been transferred to Celle Corp. and other assets and liabilities were expected to be transferred to Celle Corp. in connection therewith.
 As previously disclosed, the Company's Board of Directors has authorized the spin-off of Celle Corp. to the Company's shareholders and to explore all strategic alternatives for the Company (post spin-off) to maximize shareholder value.
 As discussed further in Note 12, on October 4, 2024, the Company filed the Arbitration Demand against Duke, alleging that Duke fraudulently induced Cryo-Cell to enter the Duke License Agreement and breached the agreement on various occasions.
-As result of the Arbitration Demand against Duke, there can be no assurance that any such the spinoff or any contemplated strategic alternatives will take place.
-Furthermore, as further discussed in Note 12, there can be no assurances the Company will be able to commercialize the rights licensed under the Duke License Agreement, treat patients using the rights and technologies licensed from Duke, spinoff Cell Corp. or otherwise obtain the benefits of the Duke License Agreement.
+The Company has received from Duke a notice of termination of the License Agreement as of May 17, 2025.
+As result of the Arbitration Demand against Duke and Duke's notice of termination of the Duke License Agreement as of May 17, 2025.
+As result of private strategic alternatives will take place.
+Furthermore, as further discussed in Note 12, it is unlikely that the Company will be able to commercialize the rights licensed under the Duke License Agreement, treat patients using the rights and technologies licensed from Duke, spinoff Cell Corp. or otherwise obtain the benefits of the Duke License Agreement.
 Nor can there be any assurances it will open the Cryo-Cell Institute for Cellular Therapies.